spacetelescope/roman-data-workshop/README.md

 cd roman-data-workshop
 ```

-And finally, on any platform, to install and activate the `spacetelescope` environment, type:
+And finally, on any platform, to install and activate the `roman-data-workshop-env` environment, type:

 ```shell
 conda env create --file 00_install/environment.yml